ydb-platform/ydb/ydb/docs/en/core/development/manage-releases.md

 Given the above compatibility target, major releases go in pairs, with odd numbers mostly adding new functionality switched off by feature flags, and even numbers enabling that functionality.

-For instance, release `23.1` comes with new functionality switched off, and can be incrementally rolled out to a cluster running `22.4`, without downtime.
-As soon as the whole cluster runs `23.1` nodes, it can be further upgraded to `23.2` to leverage new functionality.
+For instance, release `23.1` comes with the new functionality switched off.
+It can be incrementally rolled out to a cluster running `22.4`, without downtime.
+As soon as the whole cluster runs `23.1` nodes, you can manually toggle feature flags to test new functionality and later further upgrade it to `23.2` to fully leverage this new functionality.

 ### Release branches and tags {#server-branches-tags}